Linux IMA

 How Ratatouille uses IMA

-Section titled “How Ratatouille uses IMA”At enrollment, Ratatouille captures the IMA log from a known-good machine (the baseline) and generates a runtime policy: the set of file hashes that are allowed to appear in the IMA log.
-This policy is signed with Cosign and pushed to Git.
+Section titled âHow Ratatouille uses IMAâAt enrollment, Ratatouille captures the IMA log from a known-good machine (the baseline) and generates a runtime policy: the set of file hashes that are allowed to appear in the IMA log, plus a small list of default exclude patterns for paths that are inherently non-deterministic (PyInstaller extraction dirs, apt transient files, etc.).
+The policy is signed with Cosign and pushed to Git.

-On every attestation cycle (~10 seconds), Keylime:
+On every attestation cycle (~10 seconds), the agent:

-- Verifies each new entry’s hash appears in the active policy
+- Verifies each new IMA entryâs hash appears in the active policy

 - Verifies the log correctly extends into the quoted PCR[10]

-Any binary that runs and wasn’t in the baseline policy fails attestation immediately.
+Any binary that runs and wasnât in the baseline policy fails attestation immediately.

 Further reading

-Section titled “Further reading”Keylime — the engine that verifies IMA logs against your policy.
-Sigstore / Cosign — how IMA-derived policies are signed and deployed.
-RATS Framework — the attestation architecture IMA measurements feed into.
+Section titled âFurther readingâKeylime â the engine that verifies IMA logs against your policy.
+Sigstore / Cosign â how IMA-derived policies are signed and deployed.
+RATS Framework â the attestation architecture IMA measurements feed into.